javascript-tutorial/en.javascript.info/1-js/11-async/03-promise-chaining/article.md

 ## Returning promises

-Normally, a value returned by a `.then` handler is immediately passed to the next handler.
-But there's an exception.
+`.then` always returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then#Return_value).

-If the returned value is a promise, then the further execution is suspended until it settles.
+Normally, `.then` returns a value that gets wrapped with promise that gets immediately resolved when passed to the next handler.
+However, if `then` returns a pending promise, then the further execution is suspended until it settles.
 After that, the result of that promise is given to the next `.then` handler.

 For instance: